armory/documentation/_admin_guides/preprod_environment.md

 ```

 ##### Redis
-Redis is used for keep state of your cloud resources, pipeline executions, authentication sessions and other transient state.
+Redis is used to maintain state of your cloud resources, pipeline executions, authentication sessions and other transient state.
 For your preprod environment you might want to use a local Redis instead of creating a new one using Elasticache.
 ```
 LOCAL_REDIS=true
 REDIS_HOST=redis
 ```

-otherwise if you want to use an external Redis to closer match your production setup do the following:
+Otherwise, if you want to use an external Redis to more closely match your production setup, do the following:
 ```
 LOCAL_REDIS=false
 REDIS_HOST=armoryspinnaker-preprod.aaaaaaaaa.aa.0001.usw2.cache.amazonaws.com
 ```

 ##### Host Names
 You'll need to create a new ELB for your preprod Spinnaker.
 These should have the same settings, healthcheck and listeners as your production setup.
 You'll likely want to apply friendly DNS records to the given name from AWS.
 Once they have been configured you'll need to change the addresses below.
 ```
 API_HOST=https://spinnaker.preprod.mycompany.com:8084
 DECK_HOST=https://spinnaker.preprod.mycompany.com
 ```

 > Note: Make sure to remove your `DEFAULT_DNS_NAME` key from the environment file.
 Armory Spinnaker
 will automatically create an internal network for the sub-services to communicate with each other.

 ##### Spring Profiles
 Spinnaker's core framework is Spring.
 Spring uses a hierarchical profile loading system.
 You can create environment specific properties files that are loaded at runtime.
-Make sure to leave the `armory` profiles as the first one in the list, then your environment specific profiles.
-In the example below `preprod` takes the highest precedence
+Make sure to leave the `armory` profiles as the first one in the list, followed by your environment specific profiles.
+In the example below `preprod` takes the highest precedence.
 ```
 SPRING_PROFILES_ACTIVE=armory,local,preprod
 ```

 ### Create a new Deploy Stage
 Add a new deploy stage to your "Spinnaker Deploy Spinnaker" pipeline.
 When adding the stage and server group you can use production as the server template.
 You'll want to add a `manual judgement` or `integration test` stage following the deploy stage so you can confirm that your preprod environment is working as expected.
 Make sure to change the stack to the name chosen for your environment file, in this example: `preprod`.

 ![deploy configuration](https://cl.ly/2P421F3m1y3O/Image%202017-10-20%20at%201.06.30%20PM.png)